Informatica Inc. (INFA): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2020 Launch of Intelligent Data Management Cloud (IDMC) Marked a major pivot to a comprehensive, AI-powered, cloud-native platform, addressing modern enterprise data challenges.
+2020 Launch of Intelligent Data Management Cloud (IDMC) Marked the full transition to a comprehensive, cloud-native, AI-powered platform, addressing modern enterprise data challenges at scale.

-2021 Second IPO on NYSE Returned to public markets, raising approximately $841 million to further fuel cloud transformation and innovation.
+2021 Second IPO on NYSE Returned to public markets, raising approximately $841 million to fuel further cloud innovation, validating the success of the privatization-led transformation.

 Informatica Inc. (INFA) Ownership Structure